tingsu/Stoat/README.md

   export CLASSPATH="/home/XX/fsmdroid/soot-github/lib/soot-develop.jar
   export PATH=$PATH:${ANDROID_HOME}/build-tools/25.0.0:${ANDROID_HOME}/tools:${ANDROID_HOME}/platform-tools:
   ```
+You may also need to modify "Stoat/CONF.txt" to set the tool path.

 # Usage

 Stoat provides several ways to test android apps by command lines.
-Note before running Stoat, please disable keyboard (for emulator, add "hw.keyboard=yes" in its config.ini; for real device, please install the "com.wparam.nullkeyboard_1.apk" at "fsmdroid/bin", and configure it to be the default input method)
+Note before running Stoat, please disable keyboard (for emulator, add "hw.keyboard=yes" in its config.ini; for real device, please install the "com.wparam.nullkeyboard_1.apk" at "Stoat/bin/sdcard", and configure it to be the default input method)

 1. Ant opens-soruce projects